mblayman/mattlayman.com/content/understand-django/2021-02-22-test-your-apps.md

 of my Django form tests.
 Let's move on
 to the integration tests
-to see what it look like
+to see what it looks like
 to test more code
 at once.